 Classroom Visits and On-Farm Workshops: Covering topics such as urban growing practices, lead soil remediation, urban chicken keeping, composting and vermiculture, seed starting strategies, homesteading, and biointensive greens production.
 We have also done presentations for high school and university classes.

-Speaking Engagements: Laura and Tess have presented in the past at NOFA-VT, TedX Providence, NEFU annual board meeting, and more.
+Speaking Engagements: the farmers have presented in the past at NOFA-VT, TedX Providence, NEFU annual board meeting, RI Women in Ag conference, and more.

 In an effort to be as accessible as possible, we ask that organizations and individuals consider making a pay-what-you-can donation to the farm for their experiences with us.